ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/5-collect.md

         public const Mode codeMode = Mode.Neon;
         ```

-    1. Build and deploy to your Android device
+    1. Build and deploy to your Android device:

         1. Open _File/Build Settings_

-        1. Ensure the following options are ticked
+        1. Ensure the following options are ticked:

-        1. _Development Build_
+           - _Development Build_

-        1. _Autoconnect Profiler_
+           - _Autoconnect Profiler_

     1. Ensure your device is selected in _Run Device_ drop-down menu

     1. Select Build and Run

-    1. Enter a path and filename for your Android package (e.g. neon.apk)
+    1. Enter a path and filename for your Android package (e.g., neon.apk)

     1. When the app starts on your device, ensure it says Neon Mode in the bottom right.
 If not, start again from step 1.